MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-backup-biztalk-server-job.md

         >
         >      Backing up data over a network is subject to any network issues.
 When using a remote location, verify the backup succeeded when the Backup [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] job finishes.
         > -   To avoid potential data loss, configure the backup disk to be a different disk than the database data and log disks.
 This is necessary so you can access the backups if the data or log disk fails.

-    4.  **Force full backup after partial backup failures**: The default is **0** when not specified, which means that if a log backup fails, no full backups are done until the next full backup frequency interval is reached.
-Replace with **1** if you want a full backup to be made whenever a log backup failure occurs.

-    5.  **Local time hour for the backup process to run**: The default is NULL when not specified, which means that backup job is not associated with the time zone of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] computer and therefore runs at midnight UTC time (0000).
-If you want to backup to run at a particular hour in the time zone of the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] computer, enter an integer value from 0 (midnight) to 23 (11 PM) as the local time hour for the **BackupHour** parameter.

      In the following example, daily backups are created at 2am and stored in the m:\ drive: